 - Climate-based exclusions: Climate change is perhaps the single most significant ESG issue, whether in terms of its impact on global society and the environment or in terms of its economic and investment impact.
 This is reflected in our integration of ESG considerations into our investment processes, in our stewardship efforts, in our management and measurement of climate-related risks and in our overarching climate exclusions.
-Certain funds go further and exclude companies with exposure to industries such as thermal coal, oil and gas as well as utility companies. - Norm-based exclusions: Our regular screening for norm violations feeds into our engagement work and escalation policy.
-Cases of persistent violation and failure to respond to engagement can lead to companies being excluded from all funds.
-However, in certain of our funds, the analysis may also lead to exclusion at an earlier stage. - Sector-based exclusions: Certain funds exclude companies on the basis of exposures to industries such as alcohol, gambling, weapons and pornography. - Rating-based exclusions: While we strongly believe in the potential for change, certain sustainable funds and ESG index-linked funds employ ratings-based exclusions, where companies with quantitative ESG scores at the lowest level are excluded.
+Certain funds go further and exclude companies with certain exposures within industries such as thermal coal, oil and gas, and electric utilities. - Norm-based exclusions: Our regular screening for norm violations feeds into our engagement work and escalation policy.
+Extreme cases of persistent violation and failure to respond to engagement can lead to companies being excluded from all funds.
+However, in certain of our funds, the analysis may also lead to exclusion at an earlier stage.

+- Sector-based exclusions: Certain funds exclude companies on the basis of exposures to industries such as alcohol, gambling, weapons, and pornography. - Rating-based exclusions: While we strongly believe in the potential for change, certain of our strategies employ ratings-based exclusions, where companies with quantitative ESG scores below a certain level are excluded.

-7.3 Sanctions
+7.3 SANCTIONS

-Nykredit complies with EU sanctions and specific US sanctions (see chapter 7 for specific conditions related to government bonds).
-In cases where sanctions are imposed on new issues only, Nykredit takes it a step further by excluding existing issues as well.
-This means that Nykredit generally excludes all issues from companies that become subject to financial sanctions from EU member states or the US.
+Nykredit complies with all financial sanctions applied by the EU to government bonds and specific companies (see Section 7 for specific conditions related to government bonds).
+In cases where sanctions are imposed only on securities newly issued after a certain date, Nykredit goes further and typically also excludes pre-existing security issues.
+This means that Nykredit generally excludes all securities issued by companies that become subject to financial sanctions from the EU.